-We know, however, that everyone has to take a first MOT at some point.
-That’s why we’ve put together this guide on everything you need to bear in mind when taking your vehicle in for its annual check-up.
+We know, however, that everyone must take a first MOT at some point, so we put together this guide on everything you need to bear in mind when taking your vehicle in for its annual check-up.

-The MOT test is designed to ensure that your vehicle meets road safety and environmental standards: as such, it’s something that has to be carried out annually.
+The MOT test is designed to ensure that your vehicle meets road safety and environmental standards: as such, it’s something that must be carried out annually.